Running systemd inside a docker container

 iterate over possible solutions I utilized Docker.
 To start

-inside a Docker container a few pre-requisites have
+systemd inside a Docker container a few pre-requisites have

 to be met:

-has to be installed inside the container of course.
-It provides e.g. the/sbin/init
+systemdhas to be installed inside the container of course.
+It provides e.g. the/sbin/initbinary.
+Using thefedora:34Docker image this can be achieved by installinghttpdfor example (the Apache web server).The

-file system has to be mounted inside the container (-v /sys/fs/cgroup:/sys/fs/cgroup:ro
+cgroupfile system has to be mounted inside the container (-v /sys/fs/cgroup:/sys/fs/cgroup:ro).
+We do this in read-only mode.The

-So if you just want to get systemd
+So if you just want to get systemd and the Apache web server

 up and running inside a Docker container just clone